onnlucky/hotel/readme.txt

 * when doing mutable things, assert that ref == 1, copy/clone otherwise
 * think about how to defer refcounting to battle "churn"

+think about only allowing blocknl but all "bigger" scopes must be braced

 optimize: return should not capture run, but run->caller (or not?)
 optimize: task->value by tagging as active incase of tResult or such?
 optimize: compile code by collecting all local names, use that as dict, and keep values inside run